Skip to main content

 result = model(img)

-The inference result you receive is packaged as a Document type, containing the document's polygon, OCR text information, etc. In this module, we won't use the OCR features, so we will only utilize the image and doc_polygon attributes.
+The inference result is encapsulated in a Document object, which contains the document's polygon, OCR text information, etc. In this module, we will only use the image and doc_polygon attributes.
 After obtaining the inference result, you can perform various post-processing operations.

 tip

-DocAligner has encapsulated the inference using the __call__ method, so you can directly call the instance for inference.
+DocAligner is wrapped with __call__, so you can directly call the instance for inference.

 Output Results

-Draw and save an image with the document polygon.
+Draw and save the image with the document polygon.

 # draw